Unveiling Stochasticity: Universal Multi-modal Probabilistic Modeling for Traffic Forecasting: Experiments

 On the primary metric, CRPS, a consistent hierarchy is observed across all datasets and all base model architectures, where the GMM variant achieves the best performance, followed by the Norm variant, and the Det variant has the worst performance.
 The difference between the tiers is significant, which shows the advantage of probabilistic predictions over deterministic ones, and the benefit of multi-modal predictions.
 STAEformer (briefly noted as STAE) achieves the best CRPS scores on all three datasets, due to its advanced spatio-temporal modeling architecture.
 Another notable observation is that the performance gap between different variants is more pronounced than the gap induced by base model architectures.
 For example, the variant STAEformer-GMM achieves a CRPS of 2.23 on METR-LA, which is much better than its Norm variant (2.37) and Det variant (3.04).
 Still, the GMM variant of simpler models, such as LGC and GWNet, can also achieve similar CRPS scores at 2.25 and 2.26, respectively.
 This observation shows that the probabilistic modeling approach has a stronger impact on prediction performance.

 The experiments clearly demonstrate the effectiveness and generality of our proposed GMM adaptation method across different backbone architectures.
-Using the deterministic variant as a baseline (100\%), we observe in Table~\ref{tab:crps_improvement_percent} a consistent and significant average relative CRPS improvement of 27.6\% by introducing the GMM layer.
+Using the deterministic variant as a baseline (100\%), we observe in Table~\ref{tab:crps_improvement_percent} a consistent and significant average relative CRPS improvement of 27.7\% by introducing the GMM layer.

 The confidence intervals are evaluated using both mAW and mCCE, and ideal predictions should have low values for both metrics simultaneously.
-On METR-LA and SimBarcaSpd, the GMM variants of all models achieve better mAW and mCCE scores than their Norm variants, which means the predicted intervals are more informative and better calibrated.
-On PEMS-Bay, the GMM variants also have better mAW, but Norm variants have better mCCE scores.
-This observation suggests that the underlying data distribution for PEMS-Bay is generally closer to a unimodal Gaussian.
-For the other two datasets, traffic dynamics are more complex and thus beyond the expressive power of unimodal Gaussians.
+On nearly all datasets and base architectures, the GMM variants achieve equal or better mAW and mCCE scores than their Norm variants, which means the predicted intervals are more informative and better calibrated at the same time.
+The only exception is STAEformer on the PEMS-Bay dataset, where the GMM variant predicts more informative intervals (smaller mAW) and the Norm variant is better calibrated.
+These results suggest that the proposed GMM adaptation method can be effective and suitable for various scenarios.

-Table~\ref{tab:deterministic_performance_metrics} presents the deterministic performance metrics, which is a common practice in the literature~\citep{li2018dcrnn}.
+Table~\ref{tab:deterministic_performance_metrics} presents the deterministic performance metrics, as is common practice in the literature \citep{li2018dcrnn}.
 The metrics include Mean Absolute Error (MAE), Mean Absolute Percentage Error (MAPE) and Root Mean Square Error (RMSE).
-When comparing across base models, STAEformer achieves the best deterministic performance on all three datasets, which is consistent with the literature~\citep{liu2023spatio}.
+When comparing across base models, STAEformer achieves the best deterministic performance on all three datasets, which is consistent with the literature \citep{liu2023spatio}.
 In general, the GMM variants achieve better RMSE, and the natively deterministic models have better MAE and MAPE.
 This can be attributed to the fact that the deterministic models are trained with MAE as the loss function, and the GMM NLL loss in Equation~\ref{equ: gmm nll loss} has an L2 form closer to the Mean Square Error (the square of RMSE).
-Since our experiments include no change in training pipelines, hyper-parameters, or model architectures, it is reasonable that the GMM variants perform better on RMSE while the deterministic ones are better on MAE and MAPE.
+Since our experiments do not change the hyperparameters or backbone model architectures, it is reasonable that the GMM variants usually perform better on RMSE while the deterministic ones are better on MAE and MAPE.